Ryan Sweeney (baseball): Boston Red Sox

-On December 28, 2011, Sweeney and Andrew Bailey were traded to the Boston Red Sox for Josh Reddick, Miles Head and Raul Alcantara.
+On December 28, 2011, Sweeney and Andrew Bailey were traded to the Boston Red Sox for Josh Reddick, Miles Head and Raúl Alcántara.

 Sweeney played in 63 games for the Red Sox during the 2012 season.
 On November 30, 2012 he was among those not offered a contract for 2013 by the Red Sox, and became a free agent.

 On January 26, 2013 the Red Sox signed Sweeney to a minor league contract which would pay him $1.25 million plus incentives if he made the major league team.
 Sweeney was signed to provide additional outfield depth when the team learned that Ryan Kalish required surgery and would miss at least part of the 2013 season.

 At the end of spring training in March, 2013, Sweeney was not added to Boston's major league roster.
 Rather than accept assignment to the minor leagues, he opted out of his contract and became a free agent.